“Please put us out of our misery.”

 The self-interest “how to” headline has been around since the early days of modern advertising.
 If it seems like it’s been used a lot, that’s because it has, and for a reason: it works.

 Look at the email below.
-If you’re telling us you wouldn’t open it to find out where to find the cheapest airfare to fly to the places you’ve always wanted to visit, we don’t believe you.
+Would you open the email to find out where to find the cheapest airfare to fly to the places you’ve always wanted to visit?

 3. Quick and easy fix